calzoneman/i3-weather/README.md

 Simple Python script for grabbing weather information fron Yahoo and (optionally) outputting it to your i3 status line.

 Requires `requests` and `BeautifulSoup4`, both installable with `pip`.
-Tested with Python 2.7.6 and Python 3.4.0 on Arch Linux.
+Tested with Python 3.4.0 on Arch Linux.

 To use this with i3, open `.i3/config` and update `status_command` to pipe through `weather.py --wrap-i3-status`.
 Example: